Red grapeSommo grape guide

 Corvina Wine Guide

 Discover Corvina, the grape behind Amarone and Valpolicella.
-Learn about the appassimento method, cherry-driven character, and why this Veronese grape is Italy's best-kept secret.
+Learn the appassimento method, cherry-driven character, and why it's Italy's secret.

 • Sour cherry, red cherry, almond, and cinnamon